cleanroom-team/cleanroom-rs/README.md

 ## Requirements

+Froobinationnarwjkl test

 You will need to have the following binaries on the system you run cleanroom on:

-- The `cleanroom` command defined in this repository
+* The `cleanroom` command defined in this repository
-- `/usr/bin/systemd-nspawn` to set up containers with
+* `/usr/bin/systemd-nspawn` to set up containers with
 - `busybox` as a statically compiled binary as a OS agnostic run environment inside and outside of containers.